heades/ott-modified/README.md

 G |- \x:A.t : A -> B
 ```

-Unfortunately, Ott does not prove any means of giving a Tex version of
+Unfortunately, Ott does not provide any means of giving a Tex version of
 the name "Fun".

 Given the previous rule Ott would generate the following LaTex